iceddev/iceddev.github.io/markdown/2014-10-04-chromebots-lowering-the-barrier-to-entry.md

 ```

-The app handles establing the Nodebot and the code is run when the johnny-five fires its ready event.
+The app handles establishing the Nodebot and the code is run when the johnny-five fires its ready event.

+Aside from Johnny-Five, you also have jquery, lodash, skynet, and the typical browser variables to build things with.

+## Barrier Lowered?

+We still need at least one person to use the Arduino Development Environment to flash the Standard Firmata sketch onto the Arduinos.
+However once that's done, anyone can use just an Arduino and a chromebook to get started.

 ## What about Firefox?